1928 NFL season

 The 1928 NFL season was the ninth regular season of the National Football League.
 The league dropped to 10 teams as the Cleveland Bulldogs and the Duluth Eskimos both folded before the season, while the Rochester Jeffersons, after missing two seasons of play, also folded, and the Buffalo Bisons also had a year out from the league.
 The Detroit Wolverines were added as an expansion team.

-The Providence Steam Rollers were named the NFL champions after finishing the season with the best record.
+The Providence Steam Roller were named the NFL champions after finishing the season with the best record.

 Background

 February league meeting

 NFL team representatives assembled in Cleveland on February 11, 1928, to award the 1927 pennant to the New York Giants and to bestow individual player honors.
 Although two days were scheduled for the annual winter gathering, only one day was necessary, with the owners adjourning until July, when they were to gather in Providence, Rhode Island, for the purpose of scheduling.

 Teams

 The league dropped to ten teams in 1928.